Periodic points of rational functions over finite fields: Abstract

 \section{Abstract}

-For any $q$ a prime power, $j$ a positive integer, and $\phi$ a rational function with coefficients in $\F_{q^j}$, let $P_{q,j}(\phi)$ be the proportion of $\P^1\lp\F_{q^j}\rp$ that is periodic with respect to $\phi$.
-Now suppose that $d$ is an integer greater than 1.
-We show that if $\gcd{(q,d!)}=1$, then as $j$ increases the expected value of $P_{q,j}(\phi)$, as $\phi$ ranges over rational functions of degree $d$, tends to 0.
-This theorem generalizes our previous work, which held only for polynomials, and only when $d=2$.
+For $q$ a prime power and $\phi$ a rational function with coefficients in $\F_q$, let $p(q,\phi)$ be the proportion of $\P^1\lp\F_q\rp$ that is periodic with respect to $\phi$.
+And if $d$ is a positive integer, let $Q_d$ be the set of prime powers coprime to $d!$ and let $\mathcal{P}(d,q)$ be the expected value of $p(q,\phi)$ as $\phi$ ranges over rational functions with coefficients in $\F_q$ of degree $d$.
+We prove that if $d$ is a positive integer no less than $2$, then $\mathcal{P}(d,q)$ tends to 0 as $q$ increases in $Q_d$.
+This theorem generalizes our previous work, which held only for quadratic polynomials, and only in fixed characteristic.
 To deduce this result, we prove a uniformity theorem on specializations of dynamical systems of rational functions with coefficients in certain finitely-generated algebras over residually finite Dedekind domains.
 This specialization theorem generalizes our previous work, which held only for algebras of dimension one.